 Bringing the cows home – the Alpabzug

-And, of course, after that it will be the season for the Chilbis (Autumn Fairs) but more on that in a separate post.
+And, of course, following is the season for Chilbis (Autumn Fairs) that will be at many villages dotted all over the mountains.
+But more on that in a separate post.

 (Image Copyright: ventdusud)